Articular Cartilage Surgeon

-- Autologous cartiage implantation (ACI): ACI is a two stage procedure where a biopsy of healthy cartilage is first removed from the knee.
-Cartilage cells are harvested from the biopsy tissue, expand in a lab, and the replanted in the patients knee during a second surgery to facilitate growth of new cartilage surfaces.
+- Autologous Cartilage Implantation (ACI): ACI is a two-stage procedure where a biopsy of healthy cartilage is first removed from the knee.
+Cartilage cells are harvested from the biopsy tissue, expand in a lab, and the replanted in the patient’s knee during a second surgery to facilitate growth of new cartilage surfaces.

 Are you a candidate for articular cartilage defects surgery?

 There are two ways to initiate a consultation with Dr. Verma:

 You can provide current X-rays and/or MRIs for a clinical case review with Dr. Verma ($250).

 You can schedule an office consultation with Dr.

 Recovery and Rehabilitation after Articular Cartilage Defects Surgery